MicrosoftDocs/PowerShell-Docs/reference/5.1/PSWorkflow/About/about_WorkflowCommonParameters.md

 Allows redirection of the connection to the target computers.

-When you use the `PSConnectionURI` parameter, the remote destination can return an instruction to redirect to a different URI.
-By default, Windows PowerShell does not redirect connections, but you can use the `PSAllowRedirection` parameter to allow redirection of the connection to the target computer.
+When you use the **PSConnectionURI** parameter, the remote destination can return an instruction to redirect to a different URI.
+By default, Windows PowerShell does not redirect connections, but you can use the **PSAllowRedirection** parameter to allow redirection of the connection to the target computer.

-You can also limit the number of times that the connection is redirected by setting the `MaximumConnectionRedirectionCount` property of the `$PSSessionOption` preference variable, or the `MaximumConnectionRedirectionCount` property of the value of the `PSSessionOption parameter`.
-The default value is 5.
-For more information, see the description of the `PSSessionOption` parameter and [New-PSSessionOption](xref:Microsoft.PowerShell.Core.New-PSSessionOption).
+You can also limit the number of times that the connection is redirected by setting the **MaximumConnectionRedirectionCount** property of the `$PSSessionOption` preference variable, or the **MaximumConnectionRedirectionCount** property of the value of the **PSSessionOption** parameter.
+The default value is `5`.
+For more information, see the description of the **PSSessionOption** parameter and [New-PSSessionOption](xref:Microsoft.PowerShell.Core.New-PSSessionOption).

 #### -PSApplicationName \<String\>

 Specifies the application name segment of the connection URI that is used to connect to the target computers.
-Use this parameter to specify the application name when you are not using the `ConnectionURI` parameter in the command.
+Use this parameter to specify the application name when you are not using the **ConnectionURI** parameter in the command.

 The default value is the value of the `$PSSessionApplicationName` preference variable on the local computer.
-If this preference variable is not defined, the default value is WSMAN.
+If this preference variable is not defined, the default value is `WSMAN`.
 This value is appropriate for most uses.
 For more information, see [about_Preference_Variables](../../Microsoft.PowerShell.Core/About/about_Preference_Variables.md).

 The WinRM service uses the application name to select a listener to service the connection request.
-The value of this parameter should match the value of the `URLPrefix` property of a listener on the remote computer.
+The value of this parameter should match the value of the **URLPrefix** property of a listener on the remote computer.

 #### -PSAuthentication \<AuthenticationMechanism\>